fleetdm/fleet/handbook/engineering/README.md

 6. **Confirm and close**: Make sure that all items with the `story` label have left the "Ready for release" column.
 Select all remaining items in the "Ready for release" column and move them to the "Closed" column.
 This will close the related GitHub issues.

 8. **Confirm and celebrate**: Now, head to the [Drafting](https://app.zenhub.com/workspaces/-drafting-ships-in-6-weeks-6192dd66ea2562000faea25c/board) board.
 Find all `story` issues with the current milestone (these are the ones you just moved).
 Move them to the "Confirm and celebrate" column.
-Product will take them from here.
+Product will close the issues during their [confirm and celebrate ritual](https://fleetdm.com/handbook/product#rituals).

 9. **Close GitHub milestone**: Visit [GitHub's milestone page](https://github.com/fleetdm/fleet/milestones) and close the current milestone.

 10. **Create next milestone**: Create a new milestone for the next versioned release, `4.x.x-tentative`.

+11. **Remove the freeze**: [Open the repo in Merge Freeze](https://app.mergefreeze.com/installations/3704/branches/6847) and click the "Unfreeze" button.

+12. Announce that `main` is unforzen and the milestone has been closed in #help-engineering.

 ## Oncall rotation